RayminQAQ/MalDetect_pcap/README.md

 # Contributors
-1. RayminQAQ
+1. RayminQAQ:
+  - In the repository: Processed pcap files according to the referenced paper and built the entire machine learning pipeline.
+  - In the team: Supervised tasks and led the team.
-2. Stan Wang
+2. Stan Wang:
-3. Benson:I made uploader,downloader,tempdeleter and PEdeleter
+3. Benson: I made uploader,downloader,tempdeleter and PEdeleter